 Some bricks have thumb marks.
 This has a number of possible meanings, but could indicate a counting system, where every 100 bricks are marked by a thumb print.

-A possum paw print can be clearly be seen in a brick in the hearth.
-This would be been created while the bricks were drying in the sun, prior to going into the kiln.
+A possum paw print can clearly be seen in a brick in the hearth.
+This would have been created while the bricks were drying in the sun, prior to going into the kiln.
 During the air drying process bricks were placed on their sides prior to firing.